oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Derived Enumerated -> Explicit Enumerated
 * MapOf with Enumerated key -> Explicit Map

 These are stylistic options that can be eliminated without affecting the meaning of a type definition.
 Removing these options simplifies a type definition but creates additional definitions to support it.
-This simplifies the code needed to serialize and validate data instances, and may make the original definition easier to understand.
+This simplifies the code needed to serialize and validate data instances, and may make type definitions easier to understand, but can make schemas more difficult to maintain by introducing redundant data that must be kept in sync.

 #### Type Definition within fields
 #### Field Multiplicity